baidu-research/task_space/README.md

 <img src="pics/cifar100_gain.png" width=300>
 </p>

-Check [vision/README.md](vision/README.md) for reproducing results on computer vision.
+To reproduce all results, check [vision/README.md](vision/README.md) for details.

 ## Additional Comments
 ***Note:*** This project requires running many small jobs.
 So it will be very useful if you have a cluster powered by slurm, which can launch jobs in parallel.
 In the job-launching scripts, you can see multiple commands like